Best diving in Thailand - top 8 - Bluewater Dive Travel

 Variety of options for different tastes

-Diving in Phuket gives scuba divers many options.
-You can find some secluded luxurious dive resorts or budget-friendly accommodations, make some day trips to the local reefs, or hop on a liveaboard and let local thai divers show you some of the best dive sites in Thailand.
-There are great sites for experienced divers and options for total beginners to start their diving journey.
-When diving in Phuket, you can find some great deep drop-offs, pinnacles that are covered with coral, some caverns and caves, and even some wrecks.
-The marine life around Phuket goes from big to small creatures.
-You can meet manta rays, whale sharks, and leopard sharks, but also anemone fish, harlequin shrimp, and ghost ornate pipefish just to name a few.
+Phuket has great sites for experienced divers and options for total beginners to start their diving journey.
+When diving in Phuket, you can find some great deep drop-offs, pinnacles covered with coral, some caverns and caves, and even some wrecks.
+The marine life around Phuket ranges from big animals to small creatures.
+You can meet manta rays, whale sharks, and leopard sharks, but also anemone fish, harlequin shrimp, and ghost ornate pipefish to name a few.

 7. Pattaya